-Here is a list of resources for accessing and calculating W126 index values.
+Here is a list of resources for calculating W126 index values.

 - Excel file with Daily Index calculation programmed (XLS, 22 KB)